+We compare the full version of DAG with the following variants.
+The Electricity has a lookback length of 96 and forecasts 720 steps, while the other three datasets have a lookback length of 720 steps and forecast 360 steps---see Table~\ref{Ablation studies for DAG}.
 We make the following observations: 1) using only historical endogenous variables $\mathcal{G}_{\theta_2}$ or only future exogenous variables $\mathcal{G}_{\theta_4}$ results in suboptimal forecasting performance, indicating that relying on a single input source is insufficient for high-quality predictions.
 2) Combining both $\mathcal{G}_{\theta_2}$ + $\mathcal{G}_{\theta_4}$ leads to a significant performance improvement, highlighting their complementary roles in modeling.
-3) Furthermore, introducing temporal causality module ($\mathcal{F}_{\theta_1}$ + $\mathcal{G}_{\theta_2}$ + Temporal Causality) improves performance compared to using only historical endogenous variables $\mathcal{G}_{\theta_2}$; similarly, incorporating channel causality module ($\mathcal{F}_{\theta_3}$ + $\mathcal{G}_{\theta_4}$ + Channel Causality) outperforms the variant that uses only future exogenous variables $\mathcal{G}_{\theta_4}$.
-These results validate the effectiveness of both causality modeling mechanisms in DAG.
-4) Ultimately, the full DAG model, which integrates both temporal and channel causality, achieves the best results, demonstrating the importance of modeling dual causality structures for TSF-X tasks.
+3) Furthermore, introducing temporal correlation module ($\mathcal{F}_{\theta_1}$ + $\mathcal{G}_{\theta_2}$ + Temporal Correlation) improves performance compared to using only historical endogenous variables $\mathcal{G}_{\theta_2}$; similarly, incorporating channel correlation module ($\mathcal{F}_{\theta_3}$ + $\mathcal{G}_{\theta_4}$ + Channel Correlation) outperforms the variant that uses only future exogenous variables $\mathcal{G}_{\theta_4}$.
+These results validate the effectiveness of both correlation modeling mechanisms in DAG.
+4) Ultimately, the full DAG model, which integrates both temporal and channel correlation, achieves the best results, demonstrating the importance of modeling dual correlation structures for TSF-X tasks.